A common question regarding ultrasonic cleaners is: what is degassing?

 The difference between before and after being placed in the ultrasonic bath is significant.
 The ultrasonic cleaning fluid used is formulated specifically for cleaning and alloy engine components and can safely be used on most engine parts.
 The running for the ultrasonic tank was around 20 minutes and the fluid was heated to 60 degrees centigrade.

-If you could ever use the word “sexy” to describe an ultrasonic cleaner, the latest ultrasonic range from GT Sonic would be it.
-With touch screen control of the time and temperature settings, the “S” series ultrasonic tank has a black satin finish in stainless steel.
+With touch screen control of the time and temperature settings, the new series of ultrasonic tanks has a brushed stainless steel finish.
 This latest model has degassing for rapid removal of air from the cleaning fluid.
 As a result, this gives a thorough and deep clean because the fluid is working as efficiently as possible.

-The machines are available in 2, 3, 6 and 9 Litre sizes.
+The machines are available in 3, 6, 10 and 22 Litre sizes.
 All of the ultrasonic cleaners have a digital LED readout with touch screen controls and degassing, along with a stainless steel tank and body.
 The ultrasonic bath will remove dirt and most physical matter and can be be used for many applications including cleaning electronic and mechanical parts.
 For the best results always use an appropriate cleaning fluid or solvent suitable for the item being cleaned.
 The black satin finish is easy to clean and scratch resistant.
-Click HERE to see one an ultrasonic cleaner being used by one of our customers who was rebuilding a vintage car.

 We sell a lot of ultrasonic cleaners to smaller businesses and end users who make up a very large part of our customer base.
 However, we also sell to some of the larger companies and organisations in the UK.
 Below is a selection of some Best Ultrasonic Cleaner customers we pleased and proud to have supplied.